 The dough will remain in the freezer until you are ready to roll.
 It will need to freeze for about 15-20 minutes, though this could vary depending on the climate and temperature.
 It will be done when it is no longer sticky or tacky, but also not frozen solid.
 Your cutter should be able to go through the dough with some effort, but shouldn’t be impossible to press down.

-Using your cutters, cut out your shapes of dough and place them on your cookie sheet lined with either parchment or silicone.
+Using your cutters, cut out your shapes of dough and place them on your large baking sheet lined with either parchment or silicone.
 Make sure cookies are spread out at least 1 ½ -2 inches.
+For the fall, I like to use fun festive shapes like pumpkins, leaves, ghosts, etc. You could even make these thanksgiving cookies and use those shapes!

 Baking the Pumpkin Cookies